Interim Financial Report January - September 2019

 • Does (the company) have a history of accidents?
 If so, how have these been managed?
 Are there any preventive measures, such as policies?

 Our Group Companies have not had any serious problems with work environment accidents.
-In 2022, a total of two accidents were reported to the Swedish Work Environment Authority.
-In 2021, no accidents were reported to the Swedish Work Environment Authority.
-In 2020, a total of two accidents were reported to the Swedish Work Environment Authority.
+In 2023, a total of one accidents were reported to the Swedish Work Environment Authority.
+In 2022 two accidents, in 2021 no accidents, in 2020 two accidents.
 Security patrols at our Group Companies are documented and serious deficiencies are remedied.

 • If applicable, state (the company)’s targets for gender and cultural equality and indicate the relevant split of men/women at every level of the firm, particularly the Board of Directors and management team.